HazyResearch/deepdive/doc/extractors.md

     { title_id: 5, word: "a" }
     { title_id: 5, word: "title" }

+You can debug extractors by printing output to *stderr* instead of stdin.
+The output will appear in the DeepDive log file.

 An extractor UDF could be written in Python as follows:

 {% highlight python %}